ianthetechie/digital-garden/content/learning-a-language-the-lazy-way.md

 since "musical language" is so different from how anyone talks.
 Often even the pronunciation is different.
-I can sing _Dragostea din Tei_ perfectly from memory, but could hardly tell you what a dozen words in Romanian.
+I can sing _Dragostea din Tei_ perfectly from memory, but could hardly tell you the meaning of a dozen words in Romanian (fun aside: O-Zone is from Moldova, but their popular songs are in Romanian!).
 Songs lack context to enable learning.

 # Grammar